openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

                         and overlay images to this folder --load-weights WEIGHT_PATHS
   --explain-algorithm EXPLAIN_ALGORITHM
                         explain algirhtm name.
-Currently only support EigenCAM and CAM
+Currently only support EigenCAM and ActivationMap
 ```

 ---